 An AR aging report categorizes outstanding invoices by age: current (0-30 days), 31-60 days, 61-90 days, and 90+ days past due.
 Lenders apply eligibility criteria to determine which receivables count toward the borrowing base:

-A business with $800,000 in total AR but 40% of it 90+ days past due has an effective borrowing base of $480,000 or less.
-The headline AR number and the bankable AR number are often very different.
-Clean up AR before applying - write off or collect overdue receivables, and document your collection process for the lender.
+A business with $800,000 in total AR but 40% past due has an effective borrowing base of $480,000 or less.
+The headline AR and bankable AR numbers are often very different.

 Customer Concentration Risk

 If a single customer represents more than 25% to 30% of your revenue, lenders treat this as concentration risk.
-The business's cash flow is existentially tied to one relationship.
-Some lenders cap the eligible borrowing base contribution from any single debtor at 20%.
-Others simply decline businesses with extreme concentration.
-If your top customer accounts for 50% of your AR, model your effective borrowing base accordingly.
+Some lenders cap borrowing base from any single debtor at 20%.

 The 6 Underwriting Factors: What Lenders Weight